 - PATHWAY SEVEN: Examine your attitudes and beliefs about love and commitment.
 A healthy respect for commitment will enhance your ability to build love, trust, and intimacy.
 Action Step: Identify specific ways you might be avoiding commitment.
 Along with this, evaluate your choice in partners and confront qualities that they share in common.
 Examine the impact your relationships have had on your self-esteem and life choices.
 Lastly, make a list of three qualities in a partner that are a priority for you.
 Set a goal to become more deeply invested in a romantic relationship with a current or new partner who possesses some of these qualities.

 I invite you to join us on the journey toward building love, trust, and intimacy.
-During the month of September, we are launching our first audio podcast series on The Legacy of Divorce to be found on our homepage.
+We are launching our first audio podcast series on The Legacy of Divorce to be found on our homepage.
 There are three sessions which can be purchased separately or you can receive a discount for buying the entire series.
 If you are looking for guidance, support, or information about the legacy of divorce please sign-up for our bi-weekly enewsletter, blogs, and the Relationship Builder Kit.
 We invite you to ask us a question and to follow us on Twitter, Facebook, and LinkedIn.

 Terry Gaspard, MSW, LICSW

 I’d love to read your comments on this page.
 Be sure to order my new book “Daughters of Divorce: Overcome the Legacy of Your Parents’ Breakup and Enjoy a Happy, Long-Lasting Relationship.”